trikita/slide/README.md

 Demo presentation made with Slide can be found on [SlideShare](http://www.slideshare.net/SergeZaitsev/slide-201606051659) (nothing fancy, just basic markup demonstration).
 The original PDF is on [Google Drive](https://drive.google.com/open?id=0Bztexa2TJWdcdlZXRk1MSTVoNjQ).

+Also there is a compatible standalone HTML variant of Slide, it's only 4KB in size and to make a presentation you will only need a text editor.
+[Check it out!](https://github.com/trikita/slide-html).

 ## Syntax

 - [x] Each paragraph is a slide.
 Blank lines separate slides